 I remember becoming friends with Raymond on social media back in 2011, but we didn’t communicate much.
 Throughout the years, not only have I seen him improve with his artwork, but he believes in the success of his characters, his universe, and he makes sure his projects see completion before offering them to the public.
 During the launch of his first Kickstarter for “Agent Solo,” that’s when Ray and I started to communicate more, specifically because I reviewed that book (you can read it HERE), and I did a “package reveal” also (read it HERE).

 Raymond is set to offer his second Agent Solo mini-series in February of 2019.
 I was honored when he asked me if I’d like to interview him, as this is the first time I’ve interviewed anyone for Anything Geek Culture.
 Below are the questions (in green with “AGC” to represent Anything Geek Culture), and Raymond‘s answers are in gold with “RL,” his initials.
 But first, let me tell you how big this next project is going to be, Raymond went out of his way to have a theme song for Agent Solo!
-Listen to it by clicking on the graphic below (or click HERE to listen to it in a separate window/tab)!
+Listen to it by clicking HERE to listen to it!
 Enjoy the theme song and let’s get on with the interview…

 AGC: Tell us a little bit about yourself.
 Other than reading comics, collecting them, and creating/illustrating/publishing your own independently owned characters, what else do you like to do in your free time (sports, movies, etc.)?